All Episodes

 We know that there's some police officers who need to be replaced, and police forces want to remove those people as well.

-But before we can sit down at the table and have unity, we have to have stop having protesters chanting, what do we want dead cops?
+But before we can sit down at the table and have unity, we have to stop having protesters chanting, what do we want dead cops?

 When do we want them now?

-the same group that Obama has now invited to the White House numerous times.
+The same group that Obama has now invited to the White House numerous times.

 Well, Sean, I'm at ground level.

-I'm out on the streets, literally, in these crime-reverage communities in Milwaukee, Wisconsin.
+I'm out on the streets, literally in these crime-raverse communities in Milwaukee, Wisconsin, and I get to talk directly to people.

-And I want to reject out of hand this notion that there's this general mistrust in the black community between uh law enforcement and the people that we serve.
+And I want to reject out of hand this notion that there's this general mistrust in the black community between law enforcement and the people that we serve.

-We have the tremendous support of law-abiding law abiding, Sean.
+We have the tremendous support of law-abiding, law-abiding, Sean.

 That's the key here.

-Law abiding black people in these communities.
+Law-abiding black people in these communities.

-Where the mistrust is, is with the criminal element.
+Where the mistrust is, is with the criminal element, but that's okay with me.

 I don't care if they don't trust us.